Skip to main content

 Common Questions

 Body composition is the breakdown of your body into muscle, fat, bone, and water.
-It is more meaningful than total weight because two people at the same weight can have very different amounts of muscle, organ fat, and bone.
+It is more meaningful than total weight because 2 people at the same weight can have very different amounts of muscle, organ fat, and bone.
 Improving body composition usually means more muscle and less visceral fat, with weight as a secondary detail.

 BMI is a poor measure of health because it only uses height and weight.
 It cannot distinguish between muscle and fat, or between surface fat and the inflammatory fat around your organs.
 Many people with high BMIs are metabolically healthy, and some people with normal BMIs are not.